dave-f/baff/README.md

 # baff
-Create a C++ header containing a byte array generated from a file.
+Create a header containing a byte array generated from a file.

 Sometimes it is desirable to generate a byte array from a file for directly including into source code.  `baff` provides this functionality and is invoked thus: